 Bringing his sheaves with him.

 a.
-Those who sow in tears shall reap in joy: The gladness of the first half of Psalm 126 was real, but only part of the picture.
-With wisdom the Psalmist reminded himself and all of us that great joy is often preceded by a season of tears, as if they are seeds we sow that will bring a crop of joy to be later reaped.
+Those who sow in tears shall reap in joy: The gladness of the first half of this psalm was real, but only part of the picture.
+With wisdom the psalmist reminded himself and all of us that great joy is often preceded by a season of tears, as if they are seeds we sow that will bring a crop of joy to be later reaped.

 i.
-“In the first image (the sudden filling of the desert streams, v.
-4) the results are sudden and unearned.
-In the second image (the harvest after the difficult work of plowing and sowing seed, vv.
-5–6) the results come only after a long period of hard work and waiting.”
+“In the first image (the sudden filling of the desert streams, Psalm 126:4), the results are sudden and unearned.
+In the second image (the harvest after the difficult work of plowing and sowing seed, Psalm 126:5-6) the results come only after a long period of hard work and waiting.”
 (Boice)

 ii.
-“The two images of renewal (4b, 5–6) are not only striking: they are complementary.
+“The two images of renewal (Psalm 126:4b, 5-6) are not only striking: they are complementary.
 The first of them is all suddenness, a sheer gift from heaven; the second is slow and arduous, with man allotted a crucial part to play in it.”
 (Kidner)

 iii.
 This illustration puts a connection between the tears and the joy.
 We want to reap the joy without ever having sown the tears.

 i.
 “The people were not to sit by idly, waiting for God to come through.
 They had to go out and sow, praying that the Lord would be true.
-The phrase ‘seed to sow’ (v.
-6) is reminiscent of Haggai’s encouragement to the people to sow whatever little they had left, because the Lord will bless them.”
+The phrase ‘seed to sow’ (Psalm 126:6) is reminiscent of Haggai’s encouragement to the people to sow whatever little they had left, because the Lord will bless them.”
 (VanGemeren)

-iv.
+iii.
 “O disciple of Jesus, behold an emblem of thy present labour, and thy future reward.
-Thou ‘sowest,’ perhaps, ‘in tears;’ thou doest thy duty amidst persecution and affliction, sickness, pain, and sorrow; thou laborest in the church, and no account is made of thy labours; no profit seems to arise from them… Yet the day is coming when thou shalt ‘reap in joy;’ and plentiful shall by thy harvest.”
+Thou ‘sowest,’ perhaps, ‘in tears;’ thou doest thy duty amidst persecution and affliction, sickness, pain, and sorrow; thou laborest in the church, and no account is made of thy labours; no profit seems to arise from them….
+Yet the day is coming when thou shalt ‘reap in joy;’ and plentiful shall be thy harvest.”
 (Horne)

-vi.
-Alexander Maclaren wondered how much encouragement and strength “have been drawn for centuries from the sweet words of this psalm.
+v.
+Alexander Maclaren wondered how much encouragement and strength “…have been drawn for centuries from the sweet words of this psalm.
 Who can tell how many hearts they have braced, how much patient toil they have inspired?
 The psalmist was sowing seed, the fruit of which he little dreamed of, when he wrote them, and his sheaves will be an exceeding weight indeed.”